nikolaybespalov/winsw-maven-plugin/README.md

 ## Adding plugin to pom.xml

-Using the Maven plugin, you specify the Winsw configuration in your POM.
+Using the Maven plugin, you specify the WinSW configuration in your POM.
-The format of this configuration is very similar to the standard Winsw XML format.
+The format of this configuration is very similar to the standard WinSW XML format.

 ```xml
     <configurationFile>